adr5240/ClassicDiscoveriesApp/README.md

 ## Technical Details:

 ClassicDiscoveries was build using Ruby on Rails for the back-end and React.js/Flux, JavaScript, HTML5, and CSS3 for the front end.
-This app runs very smoothly by reusing several components throughout the site and only rendering sections that change.
+This is a single page app that takes care of re-rendering quickly and efficiently with the use of React/Flux.
+ClassicDiscoveries uses very DRY code by reusing a handful of components across the entire app.
 Massive loads of data to/from the server are avoided as well by only requesting information that is needed where the user currently is navigating.

 ## Login Page: